EricGebhart/cascalog-check/README.md

 ### nrepl-messages4.txt

-This one starts at end of messages3.txt where I first gave the wrong filename for filter-test.
+This one starts at end of messages3.txt where I first gave the wrong function name for the filter in filter-test.
 Then gave the right name to get an arityexception.
 I then fixed the function, reloadad just the function and re-ran `(filter-test foo-catv)` which is the clojure/cascalog hybrid version of `(cats foo-catv)`.
 I continued to get the same arity exception until I reloaded all of the code with (C-c C-k).

 Bizarre!